Ayurvedic Tips for Good Sleep

 We all want to feel vigorous, rested, and present.
 You don’t have to endure evasive, fitful, or disrupted sleep – there are effective Ayurvedic sleep tips you can count on.

-Can Poor Sleep Contribute to Pitta Imbalance aka Inflammation?
+Can Poor Sleep Contribute to Pitta Imbalance and Inflammation?

 The role of Vata and Pitta dosha in inflammation.
 According to Harvard Medical School, "Sleep deprivation is associated with markers of inflammation."
 Poor sleep creates inflammation, or aggravated pitta dosha, and that creates pain, swelling, heat, etc., that in turn interferes with our good sleep--and around and around it goes in a viscous circle.